Our process for the perfect corporate video

 We’ll liaise with you to get your filming day or days organised.

-If there are places and people to organise on your side of things – and you’d like to delegate this to us – just give us the names and phone numbers, and we’ll jump in to get everything locked in.
+If there are places and people to organise on your side of things – and you’d like to delegate this to us – just give us the names and phone numbers, and we’ll jump in to get everything organised.

 4. Filming your corporate video